nl253/Notes/Software-Engineering/checklist.md

 >   client for validation.
 As a result we quickly gain feedback and can make
 >   adjustments if necessary.
 > - Customers can get the product quicker since: unlike in the Waterfall Software
->   Delopment Process Model the emphasis on documetnaion is smaller and also
+>   Development Process Model the emphasis on documentation is smaller and also
 >   clients can use the snapshots of the product that software developers
 >   produce
 >
 > **Negatives**:
 >
-> - The software process is not as vilible -- it's difficitul to measure
+> - The software process is not as visible -- it's difficult to measure
 >   progress
 > -